Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 SUBSIDIZED TESTING!

-If you want to increase the probability of making a match and speed up the progress of this project, offer to fully or partially subsidize a test, even a 12-marker one.
-Donations can easily be made through the project's General Fund, and I recommend that avenue rather than exchanging funds personally (see below).
+If you want to increase the probability of making a match and speed up the progress of this project, offer to fully or partially subsidize a test.
+Donations can easily be made through the project's General Fund, and I recommend that avenue rather than exchanging funds personally.

-2. Your project admin is willing to bear the full cost of a 67-marker test for a male CORBIN who is a patrilineal descendant of Elijah Kelly "Eli" CORBIN (1814-1894) of Huntingdon Co., PA, Knox Co., OH, and Marion Co., OH.
+1. Your project admin is willing to bear the full cost of a 67-marker test for a male CORBIN who is a patrilineal descendant of Elijah Kelley "Eli" CORBIN (1814-1894) of Huntingdon Co., PA, Knox Co., OH, then Marion Co., OH.

-3. Your project admin and another donor are willing to share the full cost of a 67-marker test for a male CORBIN who is a patrilineal descendant of Nicholas CORBIN, 1671 immigrant to Maryland, one who is not descended from either William CORBIN or his brother, Benjamin CORBIN, each of whom has already had a patrilineal descendant tested.
+2. Your project admin and another donor are willing to share the full cost of a 67-marker test for a male CORBIN who is a patrilineal descendant of Nicholas CORBIN, 1671 immigrant to Maryland, one who is not descended from William CORBIN; his brother, Benjamin CORBIN; or James M. CORBIN; each of whom has already had at least one patrilineal descendant tested.

-5. Douglas M. CORBIN has offered to subsidize the full cost of a 67-marker test for a male CORBIN who is a patrilineal descendant of Mathuel CORBIN (c1720s- ) of Brunswick Co.., VA, and Halifax Co., NC.
+4. Douglas M. CORBIN has offered to subsidize the full cost of a 67-marker test for a male CORBIN who is a patrilineal descendant of Mathuel CORBIN (c1720s- ) of Brunswick Co., VA, and Halifax Co., NC; or either of his presumed sons, William CORBIN (1750/1826), or Charnel CORBIN (>1758-1823), both of whom ended up in Montgomery Co., TN.

-For all subsidies, acceptance of the subject is at the discretion of the donor (i.e., upon the researcher's satisfaction that there is a valid paper connection between the test subject and the ancestor) and the test subject must agree to sign the Release to allow sharing of his test results.
-Subject must also agree to having their results uploaded to Ysearch.
-Please note that sharing of results does not necessarily mean sharing of identity, even at Ysearch.
+For all subsidies, acceptance of the subject is at the discretion of the donor (i.e., upon the researcher's satisfaction that there is a valid paper connection between the test subject and the relevant ancestor) and the test subject must agree to sign the Release to allow sharing of his test results — which all test subjects are required to do, anyway, as a condition of membership in the project.
+Please note that sharing of results does not necessarily mean sharing of identity.
 Only the project administrator and the donor necessarily need know the identity of the test subject.
+For a further discussion of privacy, please see this FAQ.

 General Funds